Amsterdam Schiphol airport (AMS)

 Terminals

-Schiphol operates under the concept of a “single terminal”, where all facilities are located under one roof, divided into three departure halls (1, 2, and 3) that connect to the various boarding piers.
-The terminal is open 24 hours a day and is distributed across three main levels:
+Schiphol operates under a “single-terminal” concept, where all facilities are integrated under one roof, divided into three main departure halls (1, 2 and 3) that connect to the various piers (B to M).
+The terminal remains open 24 hours a day and is arranged across three main levels:

 Information Points